cernanalysispreservation/analysispreservation.cern.ch/docs/overview/project.rst

 Review and compare
 ------------------

-CAP aim to make the analysis review process easier with its flexible authorisation mechanism and strcutured way of presenting analysis details.
+CAP aim to make the analysis reviewing process easier with its flexible authorisation mechanism and strcutured way of presenting analysis details.

 Authorisation/Access Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~